Skip to main content

 Living a Lake Tahoe

-15. Another Lake Tahoe fun fact is that it’s home to multiple 19th- and 20th-century luxury homes with great historical significance.
+15. Another fun fact about Lake Tahoe is that it’s home to multiple 19th—and 20th-century luxury homes with great historical significance.
 The most eye-catching one is Vikingsholm, a 38-room mansion nestled on the shore of Emerald Bay.
 The Hellman-Ehrman Mansion, designed by Walter Danforth Bliss, is now a California state park.

 16. Many celebrities have called Lake Tahoe their home — Sammy Davis Jr., Cher, Metallica vocalist James Hetfield, Liza Minelli, Alanis Morissette, Charles Bronson, and the legendary Frank Sinatra.